Nothing brings out the flavor of chicken like grilling and this recipe for The Best and Easiest Grilled Chicken is finger-licking good!

 Memorial Day is an American holiday, observed on the last Monday of May, which honors men and women who served in the U.S. Military and who made the ultimate sacrifice for our country.
 Originally known as Decoration Day, it was first observed in the years following the Civil War and became an official federal holiday in 1971.
 Many Americans observe Memorial Day by visiting cemeteries or memorials, holding family gatherings and participating in parades.
 Each year on Memorial Day, a national moment of remembrance takes place at 3:00 pm.

 Nowadays, even though for most people the word barbecue is synonymous with outdoor grilling, in truth, grilling means you are cooking food fast and hot, directly over the fire.
-Barbecue, on the other hand, is cooked slow over low heat, and it’s usually reserved for the tougher cuts of meat.
+Barbecue, on the other hand, is cooked slowly over low heat, and it’s usually reserved for the tougher cuts of meat.

 Well then, let’s get started.
 First, remove the packets of giblets from the chickens if there are any.
 Rinse the chickens inside and out and pat dry with paper towels.
 Cut the chickens in half by removing the backbone, then cutting down the breast, using poultry shears, or have your butcher cut them for you.